FarmDyn/documentation/docs/template/manure.md

 is not active.
 In this case, only a fixed factor for NH<sub>3</sub> emissions is subtracted from NTAN contained in the manure.
-The parameter is calculated for the types of manure from different herds, *mantype.* The herds and types of manure are liked via the cross set *herds\_mantype*.
+The parameter is calculated for the types of manure from different herds, *mantype.* The herds and types of manure are linked via the cross set *herds\_mantype*.
 This calculation implies that there is one type of manure for every herd activated in FARMDYN.